-Individuals who are legally blind may be eligible for a property tax exemption on a home in which he/she resides and owns.
+Individuals who are legally blind may be eligible for a property tax exemption on a home in which they reside and own.
 As the amount of the exemption varies, contact the local assessor's office for further details.
-A current Certificate of Legal Blindness must be submitted.
+A current Certificate of Blindness must be submitted.

 Automobile Excise Tax Exemption